 To some folks, castor oil conjures up thoughts of being “stopped up” and having to – perhaps despite our many protests as children – taking it as a laxative.
 But castor oil does so much more and now has street cred as a way to facilitate hair growth.

-Today, you’ll find a variety of castor oil products designed to fight hair loss, including the PURA D’OR Castor Oil (4oz) 100% Pure Natural USDA Organic .
+Today, you’ll find a variety of castor oil products designed to fight hair loss, including the Sky Organics USDA Organic Cold-Pressed Castor Oil .

 The latter is our top choice for castor oil that has hair-healthy benefits, while it’s also ideal for nourishing and hydrating the skin.